ZolutionSoftware/Rezolver/doc/Rezolver.Docs/_docfx_proj/docs/variance/covariance.md

 }
 ```

-Given an @Rezolver.IContainer called `container`, we can now do this:
+Given an @Rezolver.Container called `container`, we can now do this:

 ```cs
 container.RegisterType<ProducesMyDerived, ICovariant<MyDerived>();